Nutritional Diseases of Pet Birds

 Pet birds should have exposure to natural sunlight when possible.
 Owners should provide an outdoor cage that provides opportunities for climbing and/or flight and access to direct sunlight.
 Birds should be monitored closely when outdoors, even in a cage, because many predators can injure a pet bird through cage bars.

 Iron storage disease refers to disease that occurs with excessive iron accumulation in the liver.
 Hemachromatosis is reserved for cases associated with actual pathology.
 As iron levels within the liver increase, hepatic lysosomes are damaged and release ionic iron, resulting in oxidative damage to membranes and proteins.
-Iron storage disease is common in mynahs and toucans, as well as in certain zoo birds such as birds of paradise, and has been occasionally reported in pet psittacine species, particularly lories.
+Iron storage disease is common in mynahs and toucans, and in certain zoo birds such as birds of paradise; it has been occasionally reported in pet psittacine species, particularly lories.
 Iron storage disease is associated with excessive intake of dietary iron.
 However, not all birds are affected when fed similar diets, and stress or genetic factors may also play a role.
 Certain foods rich in vitamin C, such as citrus fruits, increase dietary iron uptake.
 Current dietary iron recommendations for toucans and mynahs are <50–100 ppm.

 Clinical signs are anorexia, weight loss, depression, distended abdomen with ascites, dyspnea, and biliverdinuria.
 The liver, spleen, and heart are the most commonly affected organs.
 Circulatory failure, ascites, and hypoalbuminemia are often seen clinically.
 Diagnosis is by liver biopsy.